Exporting from Australia

-The Department of Agriculture and Water Resources controls exports of agricultural products.
+The Department of Agriculture, Water and the Environment controls exports of agricultural products.
 This assures our trading partners that Australian agricultural products meet import requirements.

 Efficient regulation of exports is the cornerstone of Australia’s reputation as an excellent source of reliable agricultural exports.

-The department’s responsibilities and powers are defined in the Export Control Act 1982 and associated legislation.
+The department’s responsibilities and powers are defined in the Export Control Act 2020, Export Control Rules and associated legislation.
 We recover the cost of providing export services through export fees and charges.

 Commodities controlled by the department